Mark Crispin Miller

-Mark Crispin Miller (born 1949) is a professor of media studies at New York University.
+Mark Crispin Miller (born 6 November 1949) is a professor of media studies at New York University.
+He has promoted conspiracy theories about U.S. presidential elections, the September 11 attacks and the Sandy Hook Elementary School shooting as well as misinformation about COVID-19 and vaccines.

 Background and career

+Miller has a doctorate in English from Johns Hopkins University.

-In the introduction to Seeing Through Movies, Miller argues that the nature of American films has been affected by the impact of advertising.
-He has said that the handful of multinational corporations in control of the American media have changed youth culture's focus away from values and toward commercial interests and personal vanity.
+In the introduction to Seeing Through Movies, Miller writes that advertising has affected the nature of U.S. films.
+He has said that the multinational corporations in control of the U.S. media have changed youth culture's focus away from values and toward commercial interests and personal vanity.

-In a June 2001 profile by Chris Hedges for The New York Times, Miller described himself a "public intellectual" and criticized television news "that is astonishingly empty and distorts reality".
-He has appeared on the Useful Idiots podcast and was praised by its host, Matt Taibbi.
+In a June 2001 profile by Chris Hedges for The New York Times, Miller called himself a "public intellectual" and criticized television news "that is astonishingly empty and distorts reality".
+In December 2020 he appeared on the Useful Idiots podcast and was praised by its host, Matt Taibbi.

 Conspiracy-theory and disinformation promotion

 In his social and political commentary, Miller frequently espouses conspiracy theories.

-On social media and in other statements, Miller has promoted conspiracy theories about the September 11 attacks; anti-vaccine misinformation; the claim that Joe Biden stole the 2020 presidential election; the claim that the beheading of the journalist James Foley by ISIL was fake; and the claim that the Black Lives Matter movement is funded by the CIA.
-Miller is a signatory to the 9/11 Truth Statement and a member of the 9/11 Truth movement.
+On social media and in other statements, Miller has promoted conspiracy theories about the September 11 attacks; Miller is a signatory to the 9/11 Truth Statement and a member of the 9/11 Truth movement.
 He dislikes the term "conspiracy theory", calling the phrase a "meme" used to "discredit people engaged in really necessary kinds of investigation and inquiry."
 In a 2017 New York Observer interview, he said anyone using the term "in a pejorative sense" is "a witting or unwitting CIA asset".

+In 2017, Miller told a session at the Left Forum that Syrian President Bashar al-Assad had not dropped barrel bombs on his own people, that the allegation of a crematorium at Sednaya Prison was a hoax, and that the chemical attacks on Sunni areas were actually staged by the victims (with help from Turkey in the main 2013 case) to draw the U.S. into the war.